Nexmo/nexmo-developer/_api/application.md

 -- | -- | -- | --
 `name` | The name of your application. | ✓
 `type` | The Nexmo product or products that you access with this application.
 Currently only `voice` and `messages` are supported. | ✓
-`status_url` | Nexmo sends Submitted, Delivered, Read and Rejected statuses for every messageto this URL. | ✓ `inbound_url` | Nexmo sends Inbound Messages to this URL. | ✓
+`status_url` | Nexmo sends Submitted, Delivered, Read and Rejected statuses for every message to this URL. | ✓ `inbound_url` | Nexmo sends Inbound Messages to this URL. | ✓

 <br>